WorthyD/ua-presentations/src/Assessment/Assessment2/HTMLForm/ReadMe.md

 - Look back at old assignments if you are stuck
 - Move onto something else if you are stuck for longer than 15 minutes.
 - Remember to clear your CSS floats.
-- Use your Chrome Dev Tools to get the proper CSS values.
 - Console log code that isn't working properly.